 The climate system, comprised of the atmosphere, ocean, cryosphere, land and biosphere components, displays variability on a broad range of temporal and spatial scales.
 Much information on this variability has become available from observations (both instrumental and proxy) over the last decades.
-Through these observations, many specific phenomena of variability have been identified, such as the interannual-timescale El Niño-Southern Oscillation (ENSO) in the equatorial Pacific (Philander, 1990) and the millennial-timescale Dansgaard-Oeschger cycles (Clement and Peterson, 2008).
+Through these observations, many specific phenomena of variability have been

+10 identified, such as the interannual time scale El Niño-Southern Oscillation (ENSO) in the equatorial Pacific (Philander, 1990) and the millennial time scale Dansgaard-Oeschger cycles (Clement and Peterson, 2008).

-In classical meteorology, the weather is defined as the variability on a timescale of a few days, and climate is the "average weather" where usually an averaging time of 30 years is taken.
-However, such a concept of climate is not very useful as the climate system displays variability over many timescales.
-Hence, in modern climate dynamics an often used concept is that of the climate system variability which includes the weather and also variability in the ocean, land, biosphere and ice components.
-Much of this variability in the climate system is intrinsic (or internal), indicating that it would exist even if the insolation from the Sun were constant.
+In classical meteorology, the weather is defined as the variability on a few days time scale and climate is the 'average weather' where usually an averaging time of 30 years is taken.
+However, such a concept of climate is not very useful as the climate system displays variability over many time scales.
+Hence, in modern climate dynamics an often used concept is that of

+- 15 the climate system variability which includes the weather and also variability in the ocean, land, biosphere and ice components.
+Much of this variability in the climate system is intrinsic (or internal), indicating that it would even exist if the insolation from the Sun would be constant.
 Intrinsic variability arises through instabilities, in most cases associated with positive feedback processes.
 There is also variability through radiative forcing variations associated with the diurnal and seasonal cycle and variations of the Earth's orbit (Milankovitch forcing).
-If we do not consider human activities to be part of the climate system, then the changes in atmospheric composition due to anthropogenic emissions are also considered as a forcing.
+If we don't consider human activities to be part of the climate system, - 20 then the changes in atmospheric composition due to anthropogenic emissions are also considered as a forcing.
 The same can be done with lithospheric processes such that volcanic activity is also a forcing component.

-Natural climate variability is then all variability due to natural processes (both intrinsic and forced), and anthropogenic climate change is only that part due to human activities.
+Natural climate variability is then all variability due to natural processes (both intrinsic and forced) and anthropogenic climate change is only that part due to human activities.
 To reliably project future climate change, a thorough knowledge of the natural variability is required.
-At the moment, there appear to be two different paradigms of natural climate variability (Fig. 1).
-One is the classical "background and peaks" framework (Mitchell, 1976), where the peaks are associated with specific phenomena (Ghil, 2002) such as ENSO (Fig. 1a).
-Another view is that variability constitutes a continuum of fluctuations with scaling behavior; hence "peaks", apart from the diurnal and annual cycle, are less relevant (Lovejoy and Schertzer, 2013).
-In this paradigm, several different scaling regimes exist up to multi-millennial timescales, e.g., the weather, macro-weather and climate
+At the moment, there appear to be two different paradigms of natural climate variability

+(Fig. 1).
+One is the classical 'background and peaks' framework (Mitchell, 1976), where the peaks are associated with specific phenomena (Ghil, 2002) such as ENSO (Fig. 1a).
+Another view is that variability constitutes a continuum of fluctuations with scaling behavior and hence 'peaks' are irrelevant', apart from the diurnal and annual cycle, are less relevant (Lovejoy and Schertzer, 2013).
+In this paradigm, several different scaling regimes exist up to multi-millennial time scales, e.g., the weather,